zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### December 2013

-[Issue 1374](https://github.com/pypa/pip/issues/1374) is another similar report.
+[Pip issue 1374](https://github.com/pypa/pip/issues/1374) is another similar report.
 A distinction is drawn between building the package vs. running `setup.py egg_info` (not meaningful with modern `pyproject.toml`-based builds), which in principle is only supposed to figure out the metadata but in practical terms might invoke compilers for C code etc. anyway.
 The explanation is offered that "This is necessary to extract dependency information in order to download any dependencies."; everyone apparently overlooks that `--no-deps` has no effect on this behaviour.

 ### June 2014

-Issue 1884, "[Avoid generating metadata in `pip download --no-deps ...`](https://github.com/pypa/pip/issues/1884) (as it's currently titled) is opened on the Pip bug tracker.
+[Pip issue 1884](https://github.com/pypa/pip/issues/1884), "Avoid generating metadata in `pip download --no-deps ...`" (as it's currently titled), is opened.
 This seems to have become the canonical version of the bug report (others are closed as duplicates of it).
 The first reply offers a choice quote:

 > It's an unfortunate fact of the Python packaging ecosystem that anything related to packaging always involves arbitrary code execution (referring to `setup.py`).

-(This is before wheels existed, of course, so that would have been even more true.)
+(This was before wheels existed, of course, so that would have been even more true.)

-There are probably also quite a few later duplicates of this issue that *weren't* marked as such - for example, I found [issue 2103](https://github.com/pypa/pip/issues/2103).
+There are several later duplicates of the issue - not all of them recognized and marked as such.
+For example, [issue 2103](https://github.com/pypa/pip/issues/2103) wasn't marked as a duplicate.

 ### April 2015

-[The original proposal](https://github.com/pypa/pip/issues/2643) is made for the `pip download` command that will be added in Pip 8.0.0.
+[The original proposal](https://github.com/pypa/pip/issues/2643) is made for the `pip download` command that will be added in Pip 8.0.0, as issue 2643.

 ### January 2016